cawka/cs118-spring2017/project-1.md

 Your code will then be automatically tested in some testing scenarios.

-We will test your server against a "standard" implementation of the client, your client against a "standard" server, as well as your client against your server.
-Projects receive full credit only all these checks are passed.
+We may test your server against a "standard" implementation of the client, your client against a "standard" server, as well as your client against your server.
+Projects receive full credit if only all these checks are passed.

 ### Grading Criteria